Warriors Star Draymond Green's Ejection Triggers Social Media Firestorm

 MEMPHIS (CBS SF/AP) — Over the years, outspoken Golden State Warriors star Draymond Green has gained the reputation of being a gritty player who is not afraid to verbally joust with referees over a call.

-But his ejection from Game 1 of the NBA Western Conference semifinals for a foul that was elevated to a flagrant 2 triggered a cascade of social media responses like this one from Atlanta star Trey Young.READ MORE: San Francisco Pet Owners Told to Beware Coyotes During Pupping Season
+But his ejection from Game 1 of the NBA Western Conference semifinals for a foul that was elevated to a flagrant 2 triggered a cascade of social media responses like this one from Atlanta star Trey Young.READ MORE: UPDATE: Residents on edge after violent weekend near Lake Merritt

 “Can’t officiate the PLAYER officiate the PLAY,” he posted.
 And he wasn’t alone.